rOpenGov/regions/cran-comments.md

 ## This release is a minor release
 This submission is a minor relase that only contains good coding practices, compatibility with tidyverse 1.0+ and documentation improvements.

-This is a resubmission, because while all Github, rhub, and local tests passed, on CRAN one vignette did not build because of a short lapse of the Eurostat server (the data was not downloaded from the API.)
+This is a resubmission of 0.1.6, because while all Github, rhub, and local tests passed, on CRAN one vignette did not build because of a short lapse of the Eurostat server (the data was not downloaded from the API.)
 This affected only one build.
 To avoid this happening, we placed the `regional_rd_personnel`, a small, filtered subset of the Eurostat dataset in question among the saved datasets.